amine1956/bbc_scraping/readme.md

    - The retrieved data was processed and used to populate these types of charts, with bar charts representing certain data distributions and pie charts providing insights into categorical data.
      ![image](https://github.com/amine1956/bbc_scraping/assets/73759527/4bdeca1d-f483-4176-aa8e-7b8c8b9e44ef)

+Bonus:
+To run this project, you need to build the following Docker image:
+1. **Build the Docker Image**: Run the following command to build the Docker image from the Dockerfile.

+    ```bash
+    docker build -t my-bbc-app .
+    ```
+2. **Run the Docker Container**: Once the image is built, run a container from this image using the following command.

+    ```bash
+    docker run -p 8000:8000 my-bbc-app
+    ```
+This series of commands will build the Docker image and run the container, making your application accessible on port 8000.